 4.2 Responsibility in Non-Emergencies

 a.
-An employee who is the subject of or aware of possible Workplace Violence must immediately report his or her knowledge to Human Resource Services (HRS) and his or her supervisor (unless the Workplace Violence has been engaged in by the individual’s supervisor).
-HRS must notify:
+An employee who is the subject of, or aware of, possible Workplace Violence must immediately report this knowledge to Human Resources and their supervisor (unless the Workplace Violence has been engaged in by the individual’s supervisor).
+Human Resources must notify:

 (i.)
 The Office of the Dean of Students when an allegation of Workplace Violence is made against a student, or

 (ii.)
-The Director of Title IX/ADA/504 Compliance when the allegation of Workplace Violence involves Domestic Violence.
+The Executive Director of Institutional Compliance and Ethics when the allegation of Workplace Violence involves Domestic Violence.

 b.
 Reported allegations of Workplace Violence must be kept confidential, except as necessary during the investigation process and/or subsequent proceedings.

 a.
 Recurring or persistent Workplace Violence that has previously been properly reported, and is reasonably perceived as not being satisfactorily addressed, must be reported to the Campus Assessment, Resource, and Education (C.A.R.E) Team, as per University Policy 12050 (Behavioral Intervention and Threat Assessment).